openedx/openedx-filters/docs/concepts/openedx-filters.rst

 #.
 The final output of the pipeline, such as the updated enrollment details, is returned to the caller, or an exception is raised if the user is not eligible.

 #.
-The process is complete once all functions in the pipeline have executed, and the application continues its execution based on the final output.
+The process is complete once all functions in the pipeline have executed, and the enrollment process continues based on the final output.

 By organizing this workflow through a pipeline, Open edX Filters allow developers to extend platform functionality in a flexible and maintainable way.